eekcoopuw/jobmon/docsource/architecture.rst

 Portability
 ===========
-Jobmon was designed and developed as a seqqunece of Minimal Viable Product releases, so it was not designed to be a cross-platform system.
+Jobmon was designed and developed as a sequence of Minimal Viable Product releases, so it was not designed to be a cross-platform system.
 However, it is highly portable because it only depends on Python, web technologies, sql, and the cluster OS is abstracted behind the Executor API.